GreyBlog/greyblog.github.io/_posts/2025-10-02-Grey-District-Council-GDC-Gloomy.md

 It seems we now have a Council addicted to spending - unable to find savings or to live within budget?

+(In the absence of any further information from GDC we believe these figures and calculations to be accurate if we receive more data we will happily update the blog-post)